-Each instance represents a play attributed to William Shakespeare as a graph, and there are multiple different graph representations per play.
-In some graphs (i.e., hypergraphs and graphs derived from clique expansions of hypergraphs), nodes represent characters, and (hyper)edges represent that characters were on stage at the same time in some part of the play.
-In other graphs (i.e., graphs derived from star expansions of hypergraphs), nodes represent characters or parts of a play, and an edge indicates that a character was on stage in that part of the play.
+HYPERBARD was designed to fill a specific gap: Although there were myriad freely available graph datasets, to (hyper)edges represent that characters were on stage at the same time in some part of the play.
+In other graphs (i.e. graphs derived from star expansions of hypergraphs), nodes represent characters or parts of a play, and an edge indicates that a character was on stage in that part of the play.
 The representations provided differ not only in their semantic mapping (what are the nodes and edges) but also in their granularity (what parts of the play are modeled as edges resp. nodes) and in their expressivity (what additional information is associated with nodes and edges); see Table 1 in the HYPERBARD paper.